patagonaa/music-sync-converter/README.md

 # music-sync-converter
 Sync music to MP3 players, phones, flash drives for car radios and such.
-Detect and convert unsupported files by extension, codec and profile automatically.
+Detect and convert unsupported files automatically.
 Works on Windows and Linux, macOS is untested.

+## Features
+- sync only files that have been added/removed/changed
+- works with any directory structure (does not force you into a certain way of managing your music library)
+- use a local directory or WebDAV (e.g. Nextcloud) as a source
+- exclude files/directories
+- use a local directory or MTP (Windows-only) as a target
+- convert unsupported files on-the-fly using FFMPEG (by extension, container, codec, profile, ...)
+- fast conversion due to pipelining and multithreading
+- automatically embed album art from the directory into the file
+- replace unsupported characters in the path
+- handle m3u playlists by adjusting the file path or resolving the playlist to a directory with the playlist's songs
+- order the FAT32 file table (for embedded devices that don't sort directories before playing)
+- normalize directory/filename capitalization (for embedded devices that sort by ASCII code instead of (case-insensitive) letter)

 ## Usage:
 `.\MusicSyncConverter.exe config.json`

-You can also split the configuration file into multiple files and supply multiple config files as arguments, which might be useful if converting for different end devices but with the same directory settings.
+You can split the configuration file into multiple files and supply multiple config files as arguments, which might be useful if converting for different end devices but with the same directory settings.

 ### Supported sources / targets
 Instead of just syncing from directory to directory you can use some different file providers (or even write your own):